jjangsangy/MacOS-TensorflowBuilds/README.md

 ## Note `v1.7.0rc1` is slow

+The suggested version to run currently running on MKL is `1.4.1`

+## Intel MKL-DNN

 Intel MKL-DNN includes functionality similar to [Intel(R) Math Kernel Library (Intel(R) MKL) 2017](https://software.intel.com/en-us/intel-mkl), but is not API compatible.
 We are investigating how to unify the APIs in future Intel MKL releases.